88dots/electron-windows-installer/README.md

   rimraf('./dist', cb);
 });

-// Task to copy the downloaded atom-shell into the distribution directory. gulp.task('copy-atom', ['clean-dist'], function () {
+// Task to copy the downloaded Electron into the distribution directory. gulp.task('copy-electron', ['clean-dist'], function () {
   return gulp.src('./cache/**/*')
       .pipe(gulp.dest('dist/'));
 });

-// Task that copies all necessary app files into atom-shell resources/app directory.
+// Task that copies all necessary app files into Electron resources/app directory.
-// This is a default directory used by atom-shell.
+// This is a default directory used by Electron.
 // Copy there all files that your application needs to run properly. gulp.task('prepFiles', ['clean-dist', 'copy-atom'], function () {
   return gulp.src(['./node_modules/**/*', './resources/**/*', './build/**/*', './package.json'], { base: './'})